-Army Doctrine Publication (ADP) 6-22, Army Leadership, describes a leadership and followership framework by saying that, "Effective organizations depend on the competence of respectful leaders and loyal followers....
-Learning to be a good leader also needs to be associated with learning to be a good follower-learning loyalty, subordination, respect for superiors, and even when and how to lodge candid disagreement."3 This statement emphasizes that everyone serves on a team as either a leader or a subordinate, and effective teams develop mutual trust and respect, recognize existing talents, and willingly contribute for the common good of the organization.
+Army Doctrine Publication (ADP) 6-22, Army Leadership, describes a leadership and followership framework by saying that, "Effective organizations depend on the competence of respectful leaders and loyal followers. ...
+Learning to be a good leader also needs to be associated with learning to be a good follower-learning loyalty, subordination, respect for superiors, and even when and how to lodge candid disagreement" (U.S. Department of the Army [DA], 2012, p.
+2).
+This statement emphasizes that everyone serves on a team as either a leader or a subordinate, and effective teams develop mutual trust and respect, recognize existing talents, and willingly contribute for the common good of the organization.
 Unfortunately, several senior-level Army officers who were on the fast-track to the top organizational jobs have violated the Army's and the Nation's trust.
 They failed in their careers by engaging in unethical or immoral behavior such as gross abuse of power, bigamy, extreme toxic leadership, and criminal acts.